Axelph237/Vega-Sector/Misc Ideas.md

 		- Due to tectonic shifts, the larger quartz pebbles are sifted from the darker sands creating streams of white and black pebbles across the desert
 		- Photosynthesizing animals
 			- Lizard with a coat of scales that reflect and absorb light for energy
+			- Insects with transparent wings that refract sunlight, creating a dazzling display as they skim over the sand.
+Their bodies are equipped with crystalline structures that allow them to convert sunlight into energy.
-		- Birds with reflective feathers that use the shimmering of the light to
+		- Birds with reflective feathers that use the shimmering of the light to communicate
 	- Forest [Color Palette](https://colorhunt.co/palette/ec8f5ef3b664f1eb909fbb73)
 		- Bushy trees
 		- Large fields of grass